 Studies show that when the questionnaire content is of a more sensitive or threatening nature (e.g., race, illicit drug use, socioeconomic status), online questionnaires decrease the likelihood of social desirability bias.
 Responses are more truthful, perhaps due to the perceived anonymity of responding to questions online, in the absence of a human being.

 The way in which an item is worded can help respondents feel comfortable and safe in sharing their true feelings, rather than sharing what they think people want to hear.
 Strive to be impartial and non-judgmental when asking questions.
-The words pro-choice may be less offensive to some than abortion.
 Ask about driving under the influence instead of drunken driving, etc.

 Research suggests that guaranteeing anonymity and confidentiality can minimize socially desirable behaviors and attitudes.
 Anonymity generally means that the identity of respondents will be completely unknown to anyone.
 Confidentiality generally means that individuals who respond to a questionnaire will not be associated with their responses in any way without their express permission.
 This assurance often relieves reluctance to respond to surveys about sensitive topics.